CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific concrete actions, comprehensive natural trigger terms users would actually say, explicitly answers both what and when, and carves out a distinct niche around work transitions and handoffs.
-The description uses proper third-person voice throughout and avoids vague language or buzzwords.
+It provides specific concrete actions, comprehensive natural trigger terms covering many user phrasings, explicit 'Use when' guidance, and a clearly distinct niche.
+The description is thorough without being padded, and uses proper third-person voice throughout.

 DimensionReasoningScore